- Training Evaluation - the TrainingCheck Approach

 TrainingCheck provides 18 different example training evaluation forms covering areas such as Participant Reaction, Learning, Job Impact, Business Impact and Return on Investment.

-Click the link below to view an example 'Participant Reaction' evaluation form:
+Click the links below to view or download an example 'Participant Reaction' evaluation form:

-Each training evaluation form is fully editable, or you can create your own forms from scratch.
+Within TrainingCheck you can use or edit the example training evaluation forms as you wish, or you can create new forms to suit your needs.
 Responses can be collected online via email or web link, or you can print your form to collect feedback on paper and then transfer the results to TrainingCheck for easy analysis.

 Effective Training Evaluation Questions

 For any training evaluation form to be effective it must be based on well-constructed questions.
 Our example training evaluation template forms and extensive Question Library contain questions that have been carefully optimized, which means they:

 - are linked to the training objectives